Doozer-Framework/Doozr/README.md

 - [ ] Scrutinizer and Travis implementation
 - [ ] Bug hunt and quality offensive
 - [ ] Documentation

+## Security Issues

+If you encounter a (potential) security issue don't hesitate to get in contact with me `opensource@clickalicious.de` before releasing it to the public.
+So i get a chance to prepare and release an update before the issue is getting shared.
+Thank you!

 ## Participate & share